PeterNaydenov/cuts/README.md

 `An abstract idea of a cut`: In filmmaking, a change of scene is typically referred to as a "**cut**".
 Cuts are an essential part of film editing and are used to create a cohesive narrative by connecting different scenes together.

 ## Description
-Let's define SPA application as a set of scenes (pages/visual states) and each scene discribes a visual elements on the page and possible user interaction ( mouse, keyboard, scroll, hover, etc.). **Cuts** controls the flow among scenes in SPA application.
+Let's define SPA application as a set of scenes (context/visual states) and each scene discribes a visual elements on the page and possible user interaction ( mouse, keyboard, scroll, hover, etc.). **Cuts** controls the flow among scenes in SPA application.

-When all interactions can be described in the **Scene** data models, means that the components (react,vue, svelte, morph, mustache, handlebars or any other framework or template engine) can be used as simple template engines - to render only html.
 Behaviour description is based on '[@peter.naydenov/shortcuts](https://github.com/PeterNaydenov/shortcuts)' and every scene is a different shortcuts context.

+## Why Cuts?
+ - SPA as a set of many scenes: Every scene can be developed and tested separately;
+ - Easy for reshape the flow of the application;
+ - Many developers can work toghether on the same project without conflicts;
+ - User interaction is easy to read and solve some problems of native DOM events;
+ - As user interaction is defined separately from the html markup, you have large choice of frameworks and template engines (react, vue, svelte, morph, mustache, handlebars, etc.) to build your application visually;
+ - As user interaction is defined separately, visual components can be reused many times with different user interaction on each reuse;